collective/quills.app/quills/app/tests/fixedBugs.rst

 Quills and QuillsEnabled handle image uploads differently.
 While a Quills blog contains a special folder for uploads, QuillsEnabled leaves folder organization to the user.
 Both however ought to be able to acquire content from containing locations.
-This is where we will put our test image first.
+This is where we will put our test image.

 Image loading and creation is inspired by the test-cases ATContentTypes Image portal type and the test cases of quills.remoteblogging.